 Topics and learning objectives in Basic Science are directly related to the case assigned for concurrent tutorial sessions for that Term.
-A learnercentered approach to learning is the format that will be used in all Basic Science courses.
-Class meeting times vary by Term from 2.5 to 5 hours per week.
-Learning resources include computerized material, models, videotapes, texts, and other print media available in the Learning Resource Center and library.
+A learner-centered approach to learning is the format that will be used in all Basic Science courses.
+This class meets for 2.5-hour sessions twice per week.
+Learning resources include computerized material, models, videotapes, texts, and other print media available in the department and library.
 Additional resources may be utilized as needed.

 Students may wish to arrange to obtain additional resources from faculty or outside persons to promote learning.
 Membership of Basic Science groups will be changed from Term to Term.